linrunner/tlp-doc/installation/fedora.rst

     Fedora 40 was released with Linux kernel 6.8.
-In combination with TLP 1.5 or newer it offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from model year 2011 onwards.
+In combination with TLP 1.5 or newer it offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from the `Sandy Bridge` generation (2011) onwards.
     The same applies to later Fedora versions.

     **An external kernel module (also referred to as "out-of-tree" module) is not required in this case, and the following steps are not necessary.
-    However, if your model is from 2011 or older, read on.**
+    However, if your model is from the `Sandy Bridge` generation (2011) or older, read on.**

 Only if the bottom of the output of :command:`tlp-stat -b`, section 'Recommendations', shows the line